RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 ### What is the Traction Component?

 Traction can be defined as how well something moves ahead without slipping.
-Tires need traction in order to move through snow.
-Companies need traction in order to move from vision to reality.
+Tires need traction to move through snow.
+Companies need traction to move from vision to reality.

 <a href="/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/"><img src="/images/EOS_Traction.jpg" align="right" width="250" padding="10" alt="Traction and the Entrepreneurial Operating System (EOS)" title="Traction and the Entrepreneurial Operating System (EOS)" /></a>